 payload_off: "OFF"

-REST API Usage Examples
+REST API Usage Examples:

 # Get states of all entities